omidfth/UnityUIPersianType/README.md

 TODO:

-Just Add PersianUITextUnityUI to your Text File and Fill MainText in this Component.
+Just add "PersianUITextUnityUI" to your Text UI Object and fill "MainText" in this Component.